 Why do an Advanced Apprenticeship?

 Waterside Advanced Apprenticeships are a great alternative to going to university.
 You get to learn real practical skills and work alongside industry professionals.
 You also receive academic training and get to develop personal skills such as working in teams.
 Throughout your training you get paid - so no loans or student debt!
 Many of the companies we deal with are major industrial firms in the North West, so apprenticeships are an ideal way to get your career started.
-Waterside specializes in engineering, manufacturing and science apprenticeships.
+Waterside specializes in engineering and manufacturing apprenticeships.
 We offer:

 - Electrical Engineering

 - Mechanical Engineering

 - Engineering Design

 The engineering apprenticeships last around 48 months, with the first year normally spent full time at Waterside to get practical skills.
 Then you spend years 2, 3 and 4 with your employer, working in industry doing real jobs to become competent in your particular skill.
 You also return to Waterside one day each week to carry on with academic studies, getting a Level 3 Diploma and potentially a Level 4 HNC.
 At the end of the apprenticeship, you will need to do an End Point Assessment where you show and explain what you have learned to an independent company (not Waterside or your employer), and they will then sign off to say that you have finished your apprenticeship.

 The process manufacturing apprenticeships normally last 24-36 months, and the first year may include some of the training from the engineering programme.
 Then you go to work with your employer, where you get to learn and manage complex processes.
 You will also need to do an End Point Assessment like the engineers.

 If you join our programmes, your company may also send you on our personal development courses, including week-long residential courses in the first year and final year of the apprenticeships.
 These are great experiences, and you get to learn a lot about team-building and pushing yourself to new limits.

 Do I get paid even though I am being trained?